 If you have friends who also have kids, swapping toys is a great idea and saves you a lot of money.
 Ask your friends for their unwanted playthings and in return give them the toys your kids are not interested in anymore.
 It’s a win-win for everyone!
 Kids get new things to play with and parents don’t have to spend any money.

 Take out your sewing machine or needle and thread and create some toys for your kids.
-With a fabric cutter and small fabric scraps you can make doll clothes, fabric numbers and letters or funny finger puppets.
+With a fabric cutter and small fabric scraps, you can make doll clothes, fabric numbers, letters, or funny finger puppets.

 Busy books, dress-up costumes, and rag dolls are just some ideas for great playthings.
-Small fabric scraps can be converted to doll clothes, fabric numbers and letters or funny finger puppets.
+Small fabric scraps can be converted into doll clothes, fabric numbers, letters, or funny finger puppets.

 Felt food is perfect for playing.
-Those food items can be used in different plays – restaurant, cafe, farmers market or just cooking in their play kitchen.
-Hours of play is guaranteed.
+Those food items can be used in different plays – restaurants, cafes, farmers’ markets or just cooking in their play kitchen.
+Hours of play are guaranteed.

 Sewing or creating your own toys lets you personalize them as you or your kid prefers.
 If you don’t have any fabric leftovers, look here for ways to get fabric absolutely free!